alessandrodondarini/tweet-virality-prediction/README.md

 # Tweet Virality Prediction

-Sentiment analysis on social networks remains one of the most compelling fields for applying statistical tools and machine learning models, offering the practical advantage of predicting trends and identifying behavioral patterns.
+Data analysis of social networks remains one of the most compelling fields for applying statistical tools and machine learning models, offering the practical advantage of predicting trends and identifying behavioral patterns.

 Predicting viral trends is particularly valuable in contexts where companies and advertisers aim to **optimize ad diffusion strategies** by investing in the most shareable and engaging posts.